How to Get the Ideal Office Temperature

 - Increased heat levels will seriously slow down the speed of your employees.
 Movement and work generate heat.
 So the less someone moves, the less heat they will generate.
 In jobs that require lots of movement, this could slow down the work being accomplished.
 Not to mention that if the heat gets high enough, it becomes a work hazard.

-- Hot weather, which can result in hot temperatures in the office, can result in employees being in a general bad mood.
+- Hot weather, which can result in hot temperatures in the office, can result in employees being in a bad mood.
 They could be short tempered, angry, or rude to their co-workers or to customers.
 This could dip into the profits of an organization.

 - Low temperatures can also result in the slowing down of your employees at the workplace.
 Decreasing temperatures may be good in areas that have a lot of movement with the work involved.
 However, in jobs that require someone to sit at a desk all day, it could mean less getting done.
 If someone needs to move around a lot so they can stay warm, they could be up and about without getting any work done at all.

-- When temperatures are uncomfortable, everyone talks and complains about them until something is done about it.
+- When temperatures are uncomfortable, everyone talks and complains about it until something is done about it.
 It's an office-wide issue which everyone will vent about until it gets addressed.
 With employees that have health issues affected by the temperature, it could result in those employees calling out sick and missing work more frequently until it's addressed.

 - In comfortable temperatures, everyone is doing their work without having to worry about how hot or how cold it is.
 This means work is getting done, customers are being helped, and your staff are doing their job.
 It also means the employer is abiding by policy set forth by any governmental agency that regulates employee health and safety.

-How to Get the Perfect Office Temperature
+Getting the Perfect Office Temperature

 There are various ways employers and employees can try to obtain the best office temperature so it's at an optimum level for everyone in the office: